jakobhuerner/jakobhuerner.github.io/_pages/photography.md

 - [autumn](../autumn/) is soon here as well.

-Alternatively, you can check out my technical posts about [The leanest & highest quality casual photography setup (updated 2023)](../leanest_highest_quality_casual_photography_setup/).
+Alternatively, you can check out my technical posts about [The leanest & highest quality casual photography setup](../leanest_highest_quality_casual_photography_setup/).
 Or you read some history lessons about [how I got into photography](../my_personal_photography_history/).